CBD To Treat Addiction: Support For Quitting?31 July 2020

-Could you use CBD to treat addiction en beat it more easily?
-For a long time, research into how addictions form and what happens if you try to quit them, has been done.
-Fortunately, at present people try to find out if CBD can help with this process.
-It’s a natural remedy, that hardly has any side effects.
+Could you use CBD to treat addiction and beat it more easily?
+For a long time, researchers studied how addictions form and what happens if you try to quit them.
+Today, science investigates whether CBD can help with this process.
+CBD is a promising natural remedy, that hardly has any side effects.
 Will it help you get rid of your addiction quickly or is it not that simple?

 The Trouble With Addiction

 However, it’s not easy to quit an addiction.
-Research has been going on for a long time, into the process of what happens if you try to do it.
-The addiction, in fact, has a positive consequence for you: from feeling good to getting high.
-If you choose to break your addiction, you’ll likely get withdrawal symptoms.
-These can be felt both physically and mentally, like trembling, feeling gloomy, sweating, insomnia, depression, or feeling stressed.
+What happens if you try to stop has long been the subject of study.
+The addiction, in fact, has a positive reward for you: from feeling good to getting high.
+If you choose to break your habit, that reward disappears.
+You’ll likely get withdrawal symptoms.
+These symptoms are expressed both physically and mentally.
+They can include trembling, feeling gloomy, sweating, insomnia, depression, stress, anxiety, and more.

-Addicted people experience cravings, a sense of longing or a desire for their drug.
+Addicted people experience cravings, a sense of longing or a desire for their drug or addictive behaviour.
 This craving is very strong and often hard to ignore.
-Quitting an addiction is all the more difficult, because you often feel ill and down.
+Quitting an addiction is all the more difficult when you feel ill and down.
 Usually, people get better results when they seek guidance.
-To get off of cocaine or heroin, frequently, medications that are less harmful than the drug, are used.
-These are sedatives, for example methadone, which in itself also is addictive.
+To get off of cocaine or heroin, treatments frequently use medications that are less harmful than the drug itself.
+For instance, certain sedatives used to counter addiction, such as methadone, are addictive themselves.
 Clearly, they can’t be used for long.

 Research Into CBD To Treat Addiction

 Finding out how to quit your addiction is crucial, because addictions can easily turn into health threats.
-In 2015, a study into the effects of CBD with addiction yielded interesting results.
-The study focussed CBD against addiction to morphine in rats.
+In 2015, a study into the effects of CBD to treat addiction yielded interesting results.
+The study focussed on using CBD against addiction to morphine in rats.
 The animals received a dose of morphine together with a dose of CBD.
-It turned out that later on, they did not crave morphine as much as before.
+It turned out that after the trial, they did not crave morphine as much as before.
 This also seemed to be the case when given CBD with cocaine.

-There has been done some recent research with humans.
+These animal studies were followed by research on humans.
 The study of Yasmin Hurd was published in may 2019 in the American Journal of Psychiatry.
-42 Men and women, that previously were addicted to heroin, participated in this study.
-They used CBD to avoid relapse.
+Here, 42 Men and women previously addicted to heroin, used CBD to avoid relapse.
 As part of the experiment, the participants watched videos, that could trigger their desire for drugs, as well as neutral videos.

 The group of people was divided into three groups: participants that received 400 mg and 800 mg of CBD respectively, as well as a group that got a placebo.
-The study was done double blinded, which means nor the participants, nor the researchers were informed who received what.
+This was a double blind study design, which means nor the participants, nor the researchers were informed who received what.
 The study lasted for three days.
 It was clear that the ex addicts felt more cravings, after watching the drug related videos, compared to the neutral videos.

 Scientists are still trying to identify the exact mechanism by which CBD works against addiction.
 Generally speaking, addictions affect the reward system of the brain.
-Interestingly, CBD i known to work on the very same reward system.
-What we do know about using CBD against addiction, however, is that kicking the habit causes stress and anxiety.
+Interestingly, CBD is known to work on the very same reward system.
+The precise mechanism by which CBD can help addicted people is still being identified.
+What we do know about using CBD to treat addiction, however, is that kicking the habit causes stress and anxiety.
 CBD could help calm you down, reduce anxiety, and lower your heartbeat.
 These effects make you better equipped to handle stress, which is very helpful if you want to get rid of your addiction.
 If your stress level doesn’t rise to the point where you give in to that cigarette, piece of candy, or whatever you addiction is, you’ve won another battle.
 You didn’t act on your craving, and that’s another important step towards recovery.

 Also, breaking an addiction can cause gloomy and depressive feelings.
 CBD (a cannabinoid) is a compound that influences the endocannabinoid system, which is responsible for regulating emotions.
 This way, CBD can help you feel more positive, even when you’re overcoming your addiction.

 There definitely needs to be done more research into the possibilities of CBD to treat addiction.
 In fact, there isn’t sufficient evidence yet that it’s beneficial, because most of the studies were done on animals.
 Furthermore, it’s important to find out if CBD helps only for a short time or also in the long run.
 In that case, it could also be used to avoid relapse.
-CBD (both CBD oil as well as tablets) seems a promising remedy.
+CBD (both CBD Oil and CBD Tablets) seems a promising remedy.
 It could be the helping hand that people need to get rid of their addiction.
-It is very likely that the future will see more applications of using CBD against addiction.
+It is very likely that the future will see more applications of using CBD to treat addiction.